Legal Status Of The ULC OrdinationAugust 7, 2012

-The ULC Monastery staff frequently receives questions about the legality of its online ordinations, and we can’t blame the people who ask these questions for being a little curious or even apprehensive about them.
+The ULC Ministries staff frequently receives questions about the legality of its online ordinations, and we can’t blame the people who ask these questions for being a little curious or even apprehensive about them.
 Our best answers for the most commonly posed queries about our online ordinations are listed below; please read them to allay any fears you may have about whether or not yours will be legally recognized.

 It is.
 The Universal Life Church is an independent online church with an international membership numbering in the millions.
-The ULC Monastery is registered as a non-profit corporation in the State of Washington, as as a foreign corporation in eight other states, like all conventional churches must do.
+The ULC Ministries is registered as a non-profit corporation in the State of Washington, as as a foreign corporation in eight other states, like all conventional churches must do.
 Therefore, it enjoys identical standing to all other churches, including the legal ability to confer online ordination on women and men across the globe who wish to become ordained.

 In a 1974 case, the ULC sued the government of the United States after the church’s tax-exempt designation was challenged.
 In addition to ruling on the main questions posed by the lawsuit, the judge also weighed in on the topics of the status of independent church entities and mail-order ordination.
 The ULC is in no way a Christian ministry, but it greatly furthered the interests of non-traditional religious organizations by litigating and ultimately winning this case.

 The decision in the case included several key findings.
 The court noted that an Honorary Doctor of Divinity degree represents a religious title only and does not connote a specific level of academic achievement.
 Therefore, the opinion continued, the title can rightly be conferred by churches and religious entities like the plaintiff, the Universal Life Church.
 This remains true as long as the issuance of such titles is made pursuant to some form of education on the denomination or organization’s overriding principles.
 According to the opinion, the statute at issue did not speak to honorary titles bestowed for the purpose of recognizing merit or for some other purpose.